scottchiesa/UKB_RAP_Getting_Started/README.md

 `dx extract_dataset project-XXXXXXXXXXXXXXXXX:record-XXXXXXXXXXXXXXXXX -ddd --delimiter ","`

-If you happen to get an error message whne you run the above command that tells you that something called pandas is necessary to create these files, simply install it using the following code then run the above code again
+If you happen to get an error message when you run the above command that tells you that something called pandas is necessary to create these files, simply install it using the following code then run the above code again

 `pip3 install pandas`